TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

             return 'Instrument1'

         def instrument_config_layout_class(self):
             # This method sets the Instrument Config Layout class.
-Here we are setting
+Here you are setting
-            # Our custom class defined above which adds our two new fields to the form.
+            # your custom class defined above which adds your two new fields to the form.
             return Instrument1InstrumentConfigLayout

         def _build_instrument_config(self, instrument_type, configuration_id, id):